 Not only do B2C companies need to take this kind of data under consideration, as B2B tech should too since most of their clients can be B2C companies worrying about compliance.

-As a tech company, investing in data privacy measures and management will be a part of your business anyway.
+As a tech company, investing in data protection measures and management will be a part of your business anyway.
 With that in mind, we decided to show you a few ways you can take this investment and turn it into a business advantage.

-To use data privacy as a business advantage, your company’s first step should be to establish a reputation for protecting customer and partner data.
+To use data protection as a business advantage, your company’s first step should be to establish a reputation for protecting customer and partner data.
 Start by communicating, in detail, the measures your company takes to keep personal data secure.
 Be transparent and concise in your communication.

 2. Position your company as a privacy and security leader in your field

-As part of the data transparency process, the best way to communicate to your clients and partners how serious you are about data privacy and security is to create a trust center on your website.
+As part of the data transparency process, the best way to communicate to your clients and partners how serious you are about data protection and security is to create a trust center on your website.
 In the Trust Center, you can communicate, in detail, each step your company takes to secure personal data, showing your clients and prospects why they can trust you, and giving them the appropriate channel for a data subject request.